Mohinta2892/catena/local_shape_descriptors/conda_env/readme.md

 ### Troubleshooting

-- If you face errors while installing `waterz`.
+- We have an ongoing issue with install waterz in newer machines.
 First remove it from the `.yml` env file and then please follow the instructions [here](https://github.com/Mohinta2892/catena/tree/dev/local_shape_descriptors/install_src).